 The assumed knowledge for advanced units is the NSW Mathematics Extension 2 HSC course (or equivalent).
 The depth of study required for that HSC course is similar to that needed for advanced units here.
 Students who achieved Band 4 in the NSW Extension 1 HSC course (or equivalent) and who are enthusiastic about mathematics may also consider advanced units, although they will be missing some background knowledge.
-A NSW UAI score of at least 90 is desirable.
-All students who wish to enrol in advanced units must consult one of the School of Mathematics and Statistics advisers during the enrolment period.
+All students who wish to enrol in advanced units must apply for Departmental Permission through Sydney Student.